privsim/mcp-test-runner/README.md

 # Test Runner MCP

+*** Note: this mcp server can be used by agents to potentially run arbitrary commands, this is something which can actually be quite helpful as intelligent agents will often automatically and naturally take debugging steps to achieve specified task; especially if every instance of execution for this tool is approved individually.
+Though I would not recommend allowing always approve execution***

 A Model Context Protocol (MCP) server for running and parsing test results from multiple testing frameworks.
 This server provides a unified interface for executing tests and processing their outputs, supporting:

 - Bats (Bash Automated Testing System)